pantro14/fedex-assessment/README.md

 # Fedex Assessment 📪

-This is just a repo for a single page app built with Angular 16 to show Fedex why I should be hired 😜
+This is just a repo for a single page app built with Angular 16 to solve the code challenge provided by Fedex 😎

 ## Description 🗒️